 How to Claim Free School Meals

-In order to claim free school meals please fill out the form listed bellow.
+In order to claim free school meals please fill out the form listed below.
 Can you also read the Transparency Notice from Wakefield Council: